Namespaces

 // body is { ... }

 The function body is a compound statement (sequence of zero or more statements surrounded by a pair of curly braces), which is executed when the function call is made.
-Moveover, the function body of a constructor also includes the following:
+Moreover, the function body of a constructor also includes the following:

 • For all non-static data members whose identifiers are absent in the constructor's member initializer list, the default member initializers or(since C++11) default-initializations used to initialize the corresponding member subobjects.